What to Take on a Picnic (a Packing Checklist with PDF)

 Snacks

-If you are wanting nibbles before your meal take:
+If you want nibbles before your meal these are some simple snack ideas::

 • Dips